Sphinx caligineus brunnescens Mell, 1922, Dt. ent. Z. 1922: 113. Type locality: China, north Yunnan, montane forest.

 There is also a further complication.
 In the final instar the larva of this taxon is more similar, but different, to that of Sphinx caligineus caligineus (Butler, 1877) from Japan, rather than the more northern Sphinx caligineus sinicus (Rothschild & Jordan, 1903).
 In fact, there are enough differences in coloration and patterning between the larvae of all three taxa to indicate that they may be distinct species and not just subspecies.

 China: Zhejiang (Sheshan); ?Sichuan (Yibin); ?Yunnan (north); Hunan (Nan Ling Shan, 750m); Guangdong.

 Endemic to eastern China.
-Specimens from Sichuan and Yunnan are probably the brown form of Sphinx yunnana Brechlin, 2015.
+Specimens of Sphinx caligineus brunnescens recorded from Sichuan and Yunnan are probably the brown form of Sphinx yunnana Brechlin, 2015.